 Whatever the cause, digital marketers are in a unique position to foster a positive change in that behavior–creating the kind of culture where continuous testing, analysis and optimization are rewarded with results.
 Here are five areas where we have an opportunity to progress.

 - Smart Targeting – In the digital world, we’re comfortable working with multiple channels.
 Moving from SEM to a direct-to-publisher campaign then to a DSP and back have become common practice.
-But a cross-channel approach–where we provide a consistent experience regardless of location or device –is daunting.
+But a cross-channel marketing approach–where we provide a consistent experience regardless of location or device –is daunting.
 How do we ensure that a consumer sees complimentary offers across digital ads, email, and even our website?

 Bringing the teams responsible for each of these channels together involves lengthy planning and, let’s face it, a LOT of negotiation.
 I recommend creating momentum by trialing a targeting plan with just one team: your CRM/database peers.
 As an example, bring their offline data online to target brick and mortar consumers geographically for a new store opening or to test an upsell campaign.
 If you have data silo woes, however, this might sound about as realistic as waving a magic wand.
 Read on for your next solution.